-1. What is the purpose of the Amgen Scholars Program?
-The Amgen Scholars Program provides undergraduate students with the opportunity to engage in a hands-on research experience at some of the world's leading educational institutions.
+1. What is the purpose of the Amgen Scholars Programme?
+The Amgen Scholars Programme provides undergraduate students with the opportunity to engage in a hands-on research experience at some of the world's leading educational institutions.
 The programme seeks to increase learning and networking opportunities for students committed to pursuing a science or engineering career and to spark the interest and broaden the perspective of students considering a scientific career.
 Ultimately, the programme aims to increase the number of students pursuing advanced training and careers in the sciences.

 2. What criteria do I need to meet to become an Amgen Scholar in Europe?
 Applicants to the Amgen Scholars Europe Program must:

-Programme applicants must also have:
+Europe Programme applicants must also have:

-- a strong interest in pursuing a PhD
+- An interest in pursuing a Ph.D.